jdabtieu/LyonCTF-white_flag/exfilme.md

 This builds the shellcode and sends it to the server, guessing every character in every position.
 If we guess the right character, the subprocess timeout will kick in, causing a TimeoutExpired exception that we can catch.
 Then, we append it to the flag and pause for 6 seconds to allow the program to finish looping and crash before we start guessing again.

 There is one small problem though - character 10 can't be guessed because `add rax, 10` adds a newline in our input, causing fgets to cut off the rest of our input.
-So at index 10, I had to manually add some placeholder character into the flag, hoping that I could figure it out once the rest of the flag was leaked.
+So at index 10, I had to stop the program, set the flag variable to the first 9 characters + a placeholder, and then continue running the program.
+By doing this, I hoped the flag contained some recognizable text that we can use to fill in character 10.
+If that wasn't possible, the shellcode could be modified without too much hassle for this special case, by doing something like setting rax to `0x13371337071` instead of `0x13371337070` and then only adding 9 instead of 10.

 ```
 CTF{Ever_h_ard_of_BROP?}